bit-jkraushaar/history-generator/docs/event_system.md

 ]
 ```

-- `delay`: Delay in years before the event triggers
+- `delay`: Delay in years before the event triggers (must be a number)
-- `probability`: Probability of the event triggering (0.0 to 1.0)
+- `probability`: Probability of the event triggering (must be between 0.0 and 1.0)
+- `is_followup`: Boolean flag indicating if this is a follow-up event

 ## Validation